LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 `Zip` combines pairs of items from two sequences.
 So its first output is created by combining the first item from one input with the first item from the other.
 The second output combines the second item from each input.
 And so on.
 The name is meant to evoke a zipper on clothing or a bag, which brings the teeth on each half of the zipper together one pair at a time.

 Since `Zip` combines pairs of item in strict order, it will complete when the first of the sequences complete.
-If one of the sequence has reached its end, then even if the other continues to emit values, there will be nothing to pair any of these values with, so `Zip` just unsubscribes at this point and reports completion.
+If one of the sequence has reached its end, then even if the other continues to emit values, there will be nothing to pair any of these values with, so `Zip` just unsubscribes at this point, discards the unpairable values, and reports completion.

 If either of the sequences produces an error, the sequence returned by `Zip` will report that same error.